GNOME/pango/docs/pango_fonts.md

 loaded fonts is a [class@Pango2.FontMap].
 An application typically uses a single font map.

-Since the font map depends on the platform in use, you'll need to use the backend function [func@Pango2.FontMap.get_default] to obtain the default fontmap.
-Depending on the platform, it will return a `PangoFcFontMap`, a `PangoDirectWriterFontMap` or a `PangoCoreTextFontMap`.
+Since the font map depends on the platform in use, you'll need to use the function [func@Pango2.FontMap.get_default] to obtain the default fontmap.
+Depending on the platform, it will return a `Pango2FcFontMap`, a `Pango2DirectWriteFontMap` or a `Pango2CoreTextFontMap`.

 Once you have a fontmap, you can enumerate the available font families using the [iface@Gio.ListModel] implementation of the fontmap.
 To enumerate the faces